 - Standalone Updates for Windows 7

 There are different reasons for using a Virtual Machine.
 One of the reasons is just to run Legacy Software.
+Although most Legacy Software/Drivers designed for Windows 7 will run on Windows 10, not everything does.
 If you have the setup files for your software you can copy then over to the VM and install your legacy software.

-However life may not be so simple… The software used above is for a scientific instrument which has a serial port.
-I want to run Windows 7 64 Bit Bit on a Windows 10 64 Bit host and connect to the instrument using a Serial Port… Software may also be on a CD/DVD drive and may require the CD to be present in an optical drive to launch the setup.
+The software used above is a scanner which has a USB port.
+I want to run Windows 7 64 Bit on a Windows 10 64 Bit host and connect to the scanner using a USB Port… However life may not be so simple… Software may also be on a CD/DVD drive and may require the CD to be present in an optical drive to launch the setup.
 The software may also have a protection USB that needs to be connected to the VM in order for the software to launch.
-Finally a sister scientific instrument to the one above needs access to a Bootable Floppy Disc.
+Your hardware may also use Serial Ports.
+Your specialised hardware may need access to a Bootable Floppy Disc.
 I will first list some useful USB adaptors if you are trying to connect to legacy hardware.

 USB CD/DVD Drives